Cassrev/EasyLifeNub-Client/README.md

-As a QA Tester, I should be able to create a ticket and submit the ticket Given the QA tester wants to create a ticket on ticket list or detail page When the QA tester clicks the create ticket button Then they are directed to create ticket page and fill out the form and upload video proof When the QA tester is done filling out the form and clicks submit ticket button Then they are directed to ticket list page
+As a QA Tester, I should be able to create a ticket and submit the ticket Given the QA tester wants to create a ticket on ticket list or detail page When the QA tester clicks the create ticket button Then they are directed to create ticket page and fill out the form When the QA tester is done filling out the form and clicks submit ticket button Then they are directed to ticket list page